Requirements and considerations for installing Space

 What follows are the permissions required for the Space software to work:

-1. The Windows account under which the Space service is running (Space account herein) must have total access to the Space DB.
-The easiest way is to make that Windows account be a member of the DB_OWNER role within the Space DB.
+- The Windows account under which the Space service is running (Space account herein) must have total access to the Space DB.
+The easiest way is to make that Windows account be a member of the

-3. In the last instance, in case HTTPS is to be used, the Space account must have access to the corresponding certificate.
+by default) and below.
+In addition, any other working folder (for example, used for exporting or importing files) must be also accessible. - In the last instance, in case HTTPS is to be used, the Space account must have access to the corresponding certificate.

 The good news is that the setup program manages all the above settings for you out-of-the-box.
 Note that administrator privileges are required to launch the setup process.